augusto000/http_server_checker/README.md

-# http_server_checker
+# Python http_server_checker
-this code send a http request and listen for the pa
+this software sends http request packets and waits for the returned packets to evaluate the state of the web servers.